JavOrraca/Home/projects/proj-4.md

 layout: post
 title: 'Super Bowl 53: Predictive Modeling'
 ---
-Two weeks ago, I entered a Super Bowl LIII predictive analytics competition with my classmate [Kaitlyn Drake](https://www.linkedin.com/in/kaitdrake/) to enhance our data analysis and processing skills via R. We ended up having a great time and walked away with some tools and machine learning models that can be applied to topics beyond sports analytics.
-I've been using Shiny, Plotly, and gganimate recently to make flat charts come to life, so this was a great opportunity to further explore interactive, web-based visualization tools.
+Two weeks ago, I entered a Super Bowl LIII predictive analytics competition with my classmate [Kaitlyn Drake](https://www.linkedin.com/in/kaitdrake/) to enhance our data analysis and processing skills via R. We had a great time and walked away with some tools and machine learning models that can be applied to topics beyond sports analytics.
+I've recently been exploring Shiny, Plotly, and gganimate to make plots come to life, so this was also a great opportunity to produce web-based, interactive visualizations.
 Kaitlyn was great because prior to this exercise, I knew very little about the NFL and football!

-We spent a significant amount of time exploring NFL data sets (by team, player, season, _you-name-it_), but ultimately, our regression model only relied on four variables, best suited for our simulation, with more variables considered for the J48 decision tree model.
-We built the decision tree in WEKA, so this post will only cover the data manipulation, regression modeling, and game simulation aspects of our project executed with R. We didn't use all of the data wrangled, and I won't be going into too much explanation about the data collection and manipulation, but I left the code in case it is helpful to somebody.
-If you can use it in the future, awesome.
+We spent a significant amount of time exploring NFL data sets (by team, player, season, etc.), but ultimately, our Poisson regression models relied on four variables (best suited for our game simulations).
+More variables were considered for our J48 decision tree model.
+Kaitlyn built the decision tree in WEKA, so this post will only cover the data manipulation, regression modeling, and game simulation aspects of our project executed via R. We didn't use all of the data wrangled, and I won't be going into too much explanation about the data collection and manipulation in this project overview...
+I created another GitHub repository with all of the data sources and full R code if you want to replicate our analysis: [https://github.com/JavOrraca/NFLSuperBowlPrediction](https://github.com/JavOrraca/NFLSuperBowlPrediction)

-I'll just be covering our overall process below, but please find the GitHub repository with data sources and R code here: [https://github.com/JavOrraca/NFLSuperBowlPrediction](https://github.com/JavOrraca/NFLSuperBowlPrediction)

 **Prerequisites**
-* R notebook: I used [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) and the repo contains the Jupyter Notebook .ipynb file
+* R notebook: I used [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) and the repo contains my Jupyter Notebook .ipynb file
 * R packages relied upon: dplyr, sqldf, fastDummies (this one is new to me, but worked great for fast conversion of categorical to binary variables), ggplot2, plotly, and gganimate

 **Overview & Process**